research-team/cellCircuit/cellCircuit.md

 1. **Cytology** for the integration of the cellular circuits into a living cell
 1. **Neuroscience** for the integration of the cellular circuits into the neurons

+##Problems

+There could be identified several problems even on the stage of preliminary analysis:

+1. The energy consumption of the electronic schema could be too exhausting for the living cell, this could be possibly mitigated in neurons via help of astrocytes that could provide increased glucose from the blood stream.
+1. There could be a problem in placement of the antenna in an axon.
+1. There could be problem in minimization of the bio-electrical adapter to nano-sizes.

 ##Practical use

 We could identify several domains that could make use of this novel approach: